 “I just wanted to thank you very much for setting me up with the career coach.
 My work with him has dramatically changed up resume, portfolio, and LinkedIn profile.
 In a short amount of time, my applications have been much more efficient, and I am receiving more inquiries than I did on my own.” — Chris Pastars, Eames Cohort

-The great news for those applying to UX Academy is that 95% of our students currently land a job in UX design within six months of completing the program.
+The great news for those applying to UX Academy is that our students often land a job in UX design within a few months of completing the program.
 You can read about some of these success stories over on our blog.

 Many students, far from having to take a pay cut to move into a new profession, have been able to negotiate significantly increased pay packages in their new job.
 This reflects the latest statistics on the salaries of UX designers, which now average $89,000, according to the 2017 O’Reilly Design Salary Survey.